jumpinjackie/forge-e33-mod/design/BLUE.md

 Enchantment
 Whenever a creature you control with flying enters or a creature you control with flying attacks, you may put a quest counter on this enchantment.
 Remove four quest counters from this enchantment and sacrifice it: Draw three cards.
+---
+Oh really?
+An Expedition?
+I certainly wasn't expecting that.
+But your presence here is proof that you climbed the tower, like all of us here.
+You can live here with us now, forever.
 ```

 [card implementation](../custom/cards/g/gestral_ascension_challenge.txt)